pirobtumen/f1-telemetry/README.md

 > You need docker/docker-compose installed.

-> Windows: if you try to run this on Windows + WSL2, there are problems with UDP conexions so you need to run the project without Docker.
+> Docker + UDP doesn't work properly.
+There are problems with UDP conexions so you need to run the server without Docker.

-In one terminal run:
+In one terminal run this to initialize the environment:

 ```
 $ make start
 ```

-You can check the logs running the command:
+Run server in development mode:

+> I use air for live reloading `go install github.com/cosmtrek/air@latest`.

+> You need to update your .env DB access config as explained in the next section.

 ```
-$ make logs
+$ make dev
 ```

-> You need to update your .env DB access config as explained previously.

 ### Database / Charts